tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 attacks, and off-path attacks such as software-artifact forgery, and client impersonation in mutual TLS when a client private key is compromised.
-In addition, on-path adversaries can attempt active downgrade techniques (for example, suppressing PQC-only or hybrid signature schemes during negotiation) to force reliance on broken traditional algorithms.
-PQC-only or Hybrid certificates do not by themselves prevent downgrade attack when relying parties continue to accept traditional-only certificates.
+In addition, on-path adversaries can attempt active downgrade techniques (for example, suppressing PQC or hybrid signature schemes during negotiation) to force reliance on broken traditional algorithms.
+PQC or Hybrid certificates do not by themselves prevent downgrade attack when relying parties continue to accept traditional-only certificates.
 These risks motivate a transition of certificate-based authentication toward post-quantum security.